Lowell Yerex

-Lowell Yerex (24 July 1895 – 1968) was born in New Zealand, and attended Valparaiso University in Valparaiso, Indiana United States.
+Lowell Yerex (24 July 1895 – 1968) was a New Zealand-born aviator and airline industry executive.

+Yerex was born in Wellington, New Zealand and attended Valparaiso University in Valparaiso, Indiana.
 He graduated from Valparaiso University in 1916.
 He volunteered for the British Royal Flying Corps in 1917, was shot down over France and spent four months in a German prisoner-of-war camp.